richardingwe/my-cv/README.md

 here is the link to it, hosted on github pages https://richardingwe.github.io/my-cv/

-it is full responsive on any device, thank you.
+it is full responsive on any device,
+I also have a folder with its pdf version, thank you.